79 Amendments of Maria NOICHL related to 2023/0232(COD)

 Annex I – Part B

-Part B: soil descriptors with criteria for healthy soil condition established at Member States level Excess nutrient Extractable < “maximum value”; No exclusion content in soilnutrient phosphorus (mg The “maximum value” content in soil per kg) shall be laid down by the Member State within the range 30-50 mg kg-1 Soil - concentration Reasonable assurance, No exclusion contamination of heavy obtained from soil point n metals in soil: sampling, identification soil: As, Sb, Cd, and investigation of Cd, Co, Cr (total), contaminated sites and Cr (VI), Cu, (total), Cr any other relevant Hg, Pb, Ni, Tl, (VI), Cu, Hg, information, that no V, Zn (µg per Pb, Ni, Tl, V, unacceptable risk for kg) Zn (µg per human health and the kg) environment from soil contamination exists. - concentration Habitats with naturally of a selection high concentration of of organic heavy metals that are contaminants included in Annex I of established by Council Directive by Member States 92/43/EEC3 shall and taking intoStates and remain protected. taking into account existing concentration limits e.g. for water quality and air emissions inand air emissions in Union legislation Concentration of active substances of synthetic pesticides, including Union their metabolites and legislation derivates (all approved and previously approved pesticides in the Union) Reduction of soil Soil water holding The estimated value for No exclusion soil capacity to retain holding capacity of the the total water holding waterto retain soil sample (% ofof the soil capacity of a soil district water volume of water /sample (% of by river basin or volume of water subbasin is above the saturated soil)/ volume of minimal threshold. saturated soil) The minimal threshold shall be set (in tonnes) by the Member State at soil district and river basin or subbasin level at such a value that the impacts of floodings following intense rain events or of periods of low soil moisture due to drought events are mitigated.
+Part B: soil descriptors with criteria for healthy soil condition established at Member States level Excess nutrient Extractable < “maximum value”; No exclusion content in soilnutrient phosphorus (mg The “maximum value” content in soil per kg) shall be laid down by the Member State within the range 30-50 mg kg-1 Soil - concentration Reasonable assurance, No exclusion contamination of heavy obtained from soil point n metals in soil: sampling, identification soil: As, Sb, Cd, and investigation of Cd, Co, Cr (total), contaminated sites and Cr (VI), Cu, (total), Cr any other relevant Hg, Pb, Ni, Tl, (VI), Cu, Hg, information, that no V, Zn (µg per Pb, Ni, Tl, V, unacceptable risk for kg) Zn (µg per human health and the kg) environment from soil contamination exists. - concentration Habitats with naturally of a selection high concentration of of organic heavy metals that are contaminants included in Annex I of established by Council Directive by Member States 92/43/EEC3 shall and taking intoStates and remain protected. taking into account existing concentration limits e.g. for water quality and air emissions inand air emissions in Union legislation Concentration of active substances of synthetic pesticides, including Union their metabolites and legislation Reduction of soil Soil water holding The estimated value for No exclusion capacity to retain capacity of the the total water holding water soil sample (% of capacity of a soil district volume of water / by river basin or volume of subbasin is above the saturated soil) minimal threshold.
+The minimal threshold shall be set (in tonnes) by the Member State at soil district and river basin or subbasin level at such a value that the impacts of floodings following intense rain events or of periods of low soil moisture due to drought events are mitigated. ______________________ 3 Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora (OJ L 206, 22.7.1992, p.
+7 derivates (all approved and previously approved pesticides in the Union) Reduction of Soil water The estimated value for No exclusion soil capacity holding capacity the total water holding to retain of the soil capacity of a soil district water sample (% of by river basin or volume of water subbasin is above the / volume of minimal threshold. saturated soil) The minimal threshold shall be set (in tonnes) by the Member State at soil district and river basin or subbasin level at such a value that the impacts of floodings following intense rain events or of periods of low soil moisture due to drought events are mitigated.
 Application Mineral Frequency of rate synthetic nitrogen (kg ha- surpassing threshold of fertilizer 1) 50mg Nitrate L-1 according to Directive 91/676/EEC3a ______________________ 3 Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora (OJ L 206, 22.7.1992, p.
 7).
 3a Council Directive 91/976/EEC of 12 December 1991 concerning the protection of waters against pollution caused by nitrates from agricultural sources (OJ L 375?
 31.12.1991, p.1-8).

 Amendment 667 #